Roan-Schellingerhout/YouTube_conspiracy_paper/README.md

 ## Index:
 ### Notebooks
+  **data**
+  - Random tests.ipynb: some random tests/descriptives about the data.

   **Data Collections**
   - Download_videos.ipynb: Uses the YouTube API to download titles, description, and transcripts of the latest 10 videos of each channel in the dataset
   - Dataset.ipynb: Converts the original dataset (channel_review.csv) to a usable csv-file (dataset_boolean and dataset_tags)
+  - Clean_data.ipynb: Cleans the data from uploads.csv.
+  - Descriptives.ipynb: Contains some descriptives about the dataset.

   **Machine Learning**
   - Video_ML.ipynb: Hyperparameter tuning for five different classifiers (and an ensemble), based on the title, description, transcript, channel description, and channel keywords of each video.